-Over exertion and dehydration contribute to HAS.
-Drink at least 3-4 litters of water everyday besides tea and coffee which act as diuretics.
+Over-exertion and dehydration contribute to HAS.
+Drink at least 3-4 liters of water every day besides tea and coffee which act as diuretics.
 Watch the health of your companions and porters.
-Symptoms of HAS are headache, dizziness, trouble in breathing and sleeping, loss of appetite, nausea and general fatigue.
-If someone develops HAS symptoms, take the person to lower elevation immediately.
+Symptoms of HAS are headache, dizziness, trouble in breathing and sleeping, loss of appetite, nausea, and general fatigue.
+If someone develops HAS symptoms, take the person to a lower elevation immediately.

-If you need any fruther information, please don t hesitate to contact us at Nepal Mother House anytime.
+If you need any further information, please don t hesitate to contact us at Nepal Mother House anytime.